See Kodak Film Calculator Link to Measure Your Film Run Time!

 Basic Hard Drive File Options

-Disclaimer: please note that we currently only capture as Mac based .mov quicktime files.
-In some cases, PC users
+Windows PC Disclaimer: Please note that we currently only capture as Mac based .mov quicktime files.
+In some

 Hi Definition File Choices: